bwagenseller/bwagenseller.github.io/operating_systems/ubuntu/server_build.md

 1\.
 Download the latest version of [Android Studio here](http://developer.android.com/sdk/index.html); you will download a zip file for Linux.
 Make sure it’s the ‘Studio Package’ and NOT the ‘SDK Tools Only’ package.

 2\.
-Pick a directory (I used `/android-studio`) and open the zip file in that directory.
+Pick a directory (I used either `/android-studio` or `~/apps/android-studio` (this one preferable)) and open the zip file in that directory.

 3\.
-Switch to the ‘bin’ directory in the directory you created: `cd /android-studio/bin`
+Switch to the ‘bin’ directory in the directory you created: `cd ~/apps/android-studio/bin`

 4\.
 Run the studio launcher: `./studio.sh`